saineshmamgain/autofill/README.md

     left: // Set the CSS left attribute of the autofill list

+    minScroll: // Set the number of li after which the list will become scrollable. default is 6.

+    minScrollHeight: // Set the height in px of the list.
+Default is 100px.

     onSelect: function(object){} // returns the currently
                                  // selected object.